RickStrahl/Westwind.Scripting/ScriptAndTemplates.md

 # Westwind.Scripting: Scripts and Template Processing

-This library includes a scripting engine that allows you to execute string or file based templates and expanded embedded C# expressions and code blocks that can be embedded using Handlebars-like syntax.
+The `Westwind.Scripting` library includes a Template Scripting engine that allows you to execute string or file based templates and expanded embedded C# expressions and code blocks that can be embedded using Handlebars-like syntax.

 The scripting engine supports:

 * String based template execution
-* File based script execution with optional Layout/Section support
+* File based script execution
+* Support for Layout and Section directives (file scripts only)
-* Support for Partials loaded from disk (both string and file)
+* Support for Partials loaded from disk (both string and file scripts)
 * Support for Layout Pages and Sections (for file only)
 * Expressions and code blocks use raw C# syntax
 * Familiar Handlebars syntax with C# code: